bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 <a href="http://codepen.io/collection/nLPkgP/">Code: Week One</a>

-Here is a link to a collection of all of the Code for Week One.
-(There may be a few extra files in there as I play with new examples.)
+<p>Here is a link to a collection of all of the Code for Week One.
+(There
+may be a few extra files in there as I play with new examples.)
 Each individual file is also linked within the modules to help you match the code with the lecture.
 I find that it can be annoying to use CodePen for the first few lectures since it causes a lot of pop-up boxes.
-Don&#39;t worry, we move away from that by Week Two.
+Don&#39;t worry, we move away from that by Week Two.</p>

-Even if you use CodePen, I encourage you to practice writing the code on your own.
+<p>Even if you use CodePen, I encourage you to practice writing the code on
+your own.
 For now, I put complete examples in CodePen, but as time goes on, I will remove some of the commands to link the code together.
-You will need to work on that part on your own..
+You will need to work on that part on your own..</p>

 <h3>The Document Object Model (DOM)</h3>

-One of the reasons you want to learn about JavaScript is that it works so well with the structure used to create HTML documents.
+<p>One of the reasons you want to learn about JavaScript is that it works
+so well with the structure used to create HTML documents.
 Every webpage can be broken down into a mathematical tree structure called the Document Object Model (DOM).
-Each HTML tag is a node in the tree and these nodes have all types of different attributes, such as text, background color, width, etc.
+Each HTML tag is a node in the tree and these nodes have all types of different attributes, such as text, background color, width, etc.</p>

-With JavaScript it is easy to write code that basically says &#34;I want to grab *that* part of the webpage and change it.&#34; In this lecture I review the DOM and talk about how it is related to JavaScript.
-There is no code associated with this lecture, but if you check under the resources, I do include a link to site where you can find specifics on the DOM.
+<p>With JavaScript it is easy to write code that basically says &#34;I want to
+grab *that* part of the webpage and change it.&#34; In this lecture I review the DOM and talk about how it is related to JavaScript.
+There is no code associated with this lecture, but if you check under the resources, I do include a link to site where you can find specifics on the DOM.</p>

-<h6>Last Updated 12/28/23 3:00pm</h6>
+<h6>Last Updated 12/28/23 5:00pm</h6>

 <h5>the end...readme.md</h5>